jimmyshi360/Gene-Set-Data-Analysis-Algorithms/README.md

 The end goal is to connect these methods with an online open source tool for researchers to use.
 Seven major methods are complete, supporting Cloud computing with room for optimization.

+Multiprocessing is supported on local machines with the workload for each method split among "x" number of processors.
+Currently, annotation gene sets are divided evenly if possible among a multithreaded core.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.